Terristwj/Revente/README.md

     -   PaLM
     -   Backend URL (Deployed and Local)

+#### Backend Repository

+The [repository link](https://github.com/Terristwj/Revente-Backend) is currently private.
+Please ask [Terristwj](https://github.com/Terristwj) to allow collaboration.
+Ensure you have the following tools and dependencies installed:

+-   Node.js
+-   npm (Node Package Manager)
+-   Secret Keys (APIs) (.env)
+    -   Stripe
+    -   OpenAI
+    -   PaLM

-### Installation
+#### Installation

 1. Clone the backend repository
     - Follow the installation steps
     - Run the backend
-2. Clone this repository and install the necessary dependencies:
+2. Clone this frontend repository and install the necessary dependencies:

     ```bash
     npm install
     ```

-3. Ensure you have your Firebase configuration files (`.env` and `.firebaserc`) added to your project.
+3. In both frontend and backend, ensure you have the `.env` files added into each of the project's root directory.

+    - Frontend - `.env`
+    - Backend - `.env`

 4. To run the project locally, use the following command: